Unstructured-IO/unstructured/docs/source/elements.rst

 --------

 The following are the structured page elements that are available within the ``unstructured`` package.
-Partioning bricks convert raw documents to this common set of elements.
+Partitioning bricks convert raw documents to this common set of elements.
 If you need a custom element, the recommended approach is to create a sub-class of one of the default elements.